 - Tidying something or doing outstanding chores can feel like a major achievement.

-- If something feels wrong don’t engage with it.
+- If something feels wrong, don’t engage with it.
 Don’t let someone into your home who has no identification.
 Don’t reply to an email that’s asking you for personal information about you or your finances.
 Don’t give out your bank details to anyone in person or online.

 What can other people in your community do?

-Giving support to others is good for your mental health
+Supporting others is good for your mental health

 The Mental Health Foundation is committed to bringing readers reliable and relevant information.
 All of our pages are written and regularly reviewed by our mental health experts, in line with official advice on the coronavirus outbreak.